rutum/rutum.github.io/_posts/2019-06-25-rising-strong.md

 There is growing evidence that healthy, ordinary people are strikingly prone to "confabulate" in every day situations.
 These are stories - lies - that are told honestly.
 E.g. when shoppers were asked to pick socks from 10 different pairs and answer why - they gave elaborate and unique reasons for picking what they did, even though the socks were all identical.
 (The reasons are the stories that we make up for ourselves)

 To capture these "first stories" are learn from them - we need to use our creativity.
 The most effective way is to write your SFD (shitty first draft) - of your thoughts and emotions.
-This is equivalent to a child's draft - n  one is going to see it and you can shape it later.
+This is equivalent to a child's draft - no one is going to see it and you can shape it later.
 It allows this childlike part of you to channel whatever voices and visions some though and onto the page.

 Delta - is the difference between what we make up about our experiences and the actual truth that we discover through our rumbling.
 Deltas are also where rivers meet the sea - they are marshy, full of sediment, rich, fertile areas of growth, and forever changing.